Remi-C/Remi-C.github.io/index.md

 ---
 layout: page
 title: Rémi Cura simple website
-subtitle: Some info about me
+subtitle: About my research and woodworkin projects.
 ---

 I'm a french engineer (Science and Technology of Telecommunication) with a Ph.D in computer science applied to Geographical Information.